-The scale, products, and operational needs of your business is going to be the first that dictates which choice you make.
-A larger brand with a massive catalogue might be better served by investing in an e-commerce platform, while a company with a minimal number of products may prefer to start on a smaller scale in a marketplace or smaller platform.
-The diversity of your products also matters.
-If you are a dedicated wholefood company, then you could tailor an e-commerce platform to your needs, while you may get lost in a third party marketplace and miss out.
+Investing in an eCommerce platform better serves a more extensive brand with a massive catalogue.
+At the same time, a company with few products may prefer to start on a smaller scale in a marketplace or smaller platform.
+If you are a dedicated whole food company, you could tailor an eCommerce platform to your needs, while you may need to catch up in a third-party marketplace and miss out.

 - Your Customers

-Do your customers like specific services you could offer with an e-commerce platform or will they be just as comfortable in a marketplace?
-Are there specific things you would like to offer your customers that you may not be able to do in a third party platform?
-If you know that your customers prefer to see your company’s branding then it’s important to give them what they prefer to maximize their experience.
+Do your customers like specific services you could offer with an eCommerce platform, or will they be just as comfortable in a marketplace?
+Are there particularities you’d like to provide your customers that you may be unable to do on a third-party platform?
+If your customers prefer to see your company’s branding, then it’s essential to give them what they prefer to maximise their experience.

 - Your Budget

-At the end of the day, it really does come down to the money.
-If you have the funds to invest into an e-commerce platform, then why not go for it?
-But if that’s not the case then a third party marketplace might just be where you start.
-Remember that if you set up an e-commerce platform you may need to hire someone to set it up for you or train you to use the back-end.
+It does come down to the money.
+Why not go for it if you have the funds to invest in an eCommerce platform?
+But if that’s not the case, then a third-party marketplace might just be where you start.
+Remember that if you set up an eCommerce platform, you may need to hire someone to set it up for you or train you to use the back end.

 Answering all these questions will help guide you to making the right choice.
-Your brand might prefer to start on a third party marketplace before setting up an appropriate e-commerce platform solution.
-Alternatively, if your company chooses to integrate its e-commerce platform, then do your research and choose the platform that meets your requirements and suits your capabilities.
-If needed, you’ll also need to bring in a specialist to set it up for you.
+Your brand should start on a third-party marketplace before setting up an appropriate eCommerce platform solution.
+Alternatively, if your company chooses to integrate its eCommerce platform, research and select the platform that meets your requirements and suits your capabilities; you’ll also need to bring in a specialist to set it up for you if required.

-If you’re thinking of starting an e-commerce business in Southeast Asia, now is the time to start.
+If you’re considering starting an eCommerce business in Southeast Asia, now is the time to start.
 When it comes to web and app development, you can rely on 2Stallions.
-As a digital marketing agency, we can help to develop an instant e-commerce website that can market your business online and boost your sales.
+As a digital marketing agency in Singapore, we can help to develop an eCommerce website that can market your business online and boost your sales.
 Talk to us today!